RuiyangJu/RG-KCR/README.md

   </ul>
   </details>

+## Data Splitting
+* Our constructed dataset was randomly split into training, validation, and test sets with a ratio of 8:1:1, consisting of 800 training images, 100 validation images, and 100 test images.
+* Our constructed dataset can be downloaded from [here](https://1drv.ms/f/c/56c255dd1bb9ae9e/IgCkDlP7XG_rS6xpc1Kgbt_7Aaw8cbbKyWJLVW6dbljB69k).

 # Synthetic Data Augmentation
 * Based on the 1,000 corrected images, we used 128 high-quality red seal images for synthetic data augmentation.
 * **Real documents with seals** versus **synthetic documents with seals**:
   <p align="center">
     <img src="img/fig_synthetic.png" width="1024" title="details">
   </p>

-* The resulting dataset was randomly split into training, validation, and test sets with a ratio of 8:1:1, consisting of 800 training images, 100 validation images, and 100 test images.

 ## :two: Kuzushiji Character Classification
 * Details of the dataset are summarized as follows：